GraemeWieden/B00_Protocol/readme.md

 --------
 For a complete example of how to send and receive / decode the B00 packet, see the examples here: https://github.com/GraemeWieden/B00_Protocol/tree/master/examples

+The examples will be available through the 'Examples' option in the File menu of the Arduino IDE when the library is installed.

+The following example sketches are provided

+- Send_B00: Continuously ends sample data in all supported content types
+- Receive_B00: Decodes and displays B00 code words as they're received using a modified RCSwitch Arduino library that supports 64 bit packets
+- Reveive_B00_minimal: Decodes and displays B00 code words as they're received requiring no additional libraries.